FA Cup: Non-League giant killings

 Since the expansion of the Football League in 1921, the best performance of a team from outside the Football League was National League side Lincoln City's run to the quarter-finals of the 2016–17 FA Cup, during which they defeated Championship side Brighton 3–1 in the fourth round and Premier League side Burnley 1–0 in the fifth, before falling to ultimate Cup champions Arsenal 5–0 at the Emirates.
-Lincoln's defeat of Burnley was only the third (and most recent) FA Cup victory for a non-league team over a top-flight side since 1989.
+Lincoln's defeat of Burnley was only the third FA Cup victory for a non-league team over a top-flight side since 1989.
 Giant-killings can also be applied where the defeated team is from lower down the Football League, particularly where the defeated club is very notable or the winning team particularly obscure.
 Liverpool, having already won five league titles in their history, were in the Second Division in 1959 when they lost 2–1 to Worcester City of the Southern League.

 The best-known non-league giant-killing came in the 1971–72 FA Cup, when non-league Hereford United defeated First Division Newcastle United.
-Hereford were trailing 1–0 with less than seven minutes left in the Third round proper replay, when Hereford's Ronnie Radford scored the equaliser – a goal still shown regularly when FA Cup fixtures are broadcast.
+Hereford were trailing 1–0 with less than seven minutes left in the third round proper replay, when Hereford's Ronnie Radford scored the equaliser – a goal still shown regularly when FA Cup fixtures are broadcast.
 Hereford finished the shocking comeback by defeating Newcastle 2–1 in the match.
 They finished that season as runners-up of the Southern League, behind Chelmsford City, and were voted into the Football League at the expense of Barrow.

+The biggest non-league giant-killing in terms of league placings came in the 2025–26 FA Cup, where National League North side Macclesfield F.C. defeated Premier League side and FA Cup defending champions Crystal Palace 2–1.
+Widely regarded as the biggest upset in the history of the competition, there was a league placing difference of 117 places between the two sides, dethroning Chasetown vs Port Vale, in the 2007–08 FA Cup second round replay (108 places).
+This was also the first time since the formation of the Premier League that a Level 6 side had defeated a side from the top division.
+This made Crystal Palace the first defending champions to lose against a non-league team since Wolverhampton Wanderers lost against Crystal Palace in 1909.

 Some small clubs gain a reputation for being "cup specialists" after two or more giant killing feats within a few years.
 Yeovil Town hold the record for the most victories over league opposition as a non-league team, having recorded 20 wins through the years before they achieved promotion into The Football League in 2003.
 The record for a club which has never entered the Football League is held by Altrincham, with 17 wins against league teams.